katcipis/sophia/notes/books/designing-data-intensive-apps.md

 ## Data Replication Fun

-On data replication the book presents reasonably complete and good assessment of options and problems that each problem brings, and then potential solutions, but each with its own trade-offs.
+On data replication the book presents reasonably complete and good assessment of options and problems that each approach brings, and then potential solutions, but each with its own trade-offs.
 It presents these problems as fundamental problems of distributed computing with no particular right solution, they are intrinsic problems, specially as data gets distributed, not only computation.